kyma-project/kyma/components/function-controller/README.md

 To develop the component, use the formulae declared in the [Makefile](./Makefile).

-To run manager and setup envs correctly,  source [controller.env](./hack/controller.env).
+To run the manager and set up envs correctly, source [controller.env](./hack/controller.env).
-You can customize configuration by editing files in [hack](./hack) dir.
+You can customize the configuration by editing files in [hack](./hack) dir.

 ### Environment variables